-HISTORY FORM 1 TOPIC 3: DEVELOPMENT OF ECONOMIC ACTIVITY AND THEIR IMPACT
+HISTORY FORM 1 TOPIC 3: DEVELOPMENT OF ECONOMIC ACTIVITIES AND THEIR IMPACT

-HISTORY FORM 1 TOPIC 3: DEVELOPMENT OF ECONOMIC ACTIVITY AND THEIR IMPACT
+HISTORY FORM 1 TOPIC 3: DEVELOPMENT OF ECONOMIC ACTIVITIES AND THEIR IMPACT

 The economic activities in pre-colonial Africa